-Data analysis skills is a critical component in excelling as a manager in today's data TAPMI PGP Handbook 2025-2027 | Page 4 of 168 rich business environment.
+Data analysis skills is a critical component in excelling as a manager in today's data rich business environment.
 By using problem solving techniques and approaches mostly relying on data analysis, managers solve problems they face in their workplace.
 Problem solving follows a systematic path of gathering, analysing, interpreting, and presenting numerical data to a diverse group of people in management.